mozilla/addons-server/docs/topics/api/overview.rst

     }

 In case we are not in read-only mode everything should be back working as normal.
-To check if the site is in read-only mode before submitting a response the :ref:`site status api<api-site-status>` can be checked.
+To check if the site is in read-only mode before submitting a response, the :ref:`site status api<api-site-status>` can be called.

 .. _api-overview-pagination: